 Hand-rubbed finishes have a rich and deep appearance that allows all of the nuances of the piano’s woods to be appreciated.
 Finishes that utilize the sprayed-on method do not have the same clarity.
 The flattening pace reduces the overall brilliance of the finish, creates a more opaque look and can obscure much of the beautiful wood grain underneath.

 “When you do a hand-rubbed finish the wood comes alive,” says master piano craftsman Dennis Chupp.
 “With a sprayed-only finish, the wood is slightly obscured – but when you wet sand and hand-polish the finish, the wood comes alive – some woods will actually look three dimensional.”

 Additionally, it’s almost impossible to spray to perfect smoothness.
-Most commonly, sprayed-only finishes will have an orange peel surface (literally the slightly pitted texture of an orange peel) and imperfections from dust in the finish.
+Most commonly, sprayed-only finishes will have an orange peel surface (similar to the slightly pitted texture of an orange peel) and imperfections from dust in the finish.
 We have refinished a number of pianos that suffered from a pitted, orange peel finish.
-With hand polishing, however, the cabinet is completely smooth due to the extensive sanding and polishing process.
-The difference in finish quality is very evident, especially on a restored Art Case or Crown Jewel style Steinway.
+With hand polishing, the cabinet is completely smooth due to the extensive sanding and polishing process.
+The difference in finish quality is very evident, especially when seen on a restored Art Case or Crown Jewel style Steinway.